lllucius/skilltest/README.rst

   }

 Since *skilltest* only verifies that **event** and **response** are included, you may pass back additional information from your skill.
 The entire SQS message gets passed to the unit test command and, if you've specified the **keep** configuration setting or command line option, it will also be saved to the output directory.

-Setting up the SQS queue
-^^^^^^^^^^^^^^^^^^^^^^^^

-You need to set up a standard (non-FIFO) queue and you can simply take all of the defaults for its parameters.
-Here's an Amazon tutorial describing the process:

-  `Tutorial: Creating an Amazon SQS Queue <http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-create-queue.html>`_

-You'll also need to add permissions to your queue that allows you to read and delete messages and your skill to write messages.
-You can follow Amazon's tutorial here:

-  `Tutorial: Adding Permissions to an Amazon SQS Queue <http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-add-permissions.html>`_

-It's easiest to simply click the **Everybody** and **All SQS Actions** checkboxes, but you'll need to decide how secure you need the queue.

 Example executions
 ------------------